SQLek/wiydziomka/README.md

 Moving forward, we’re considering Svelte or Vue.

-In Go, it’s not a big problem.
-No harm in deprecated `ioutil` or a naked `done <-chan struct{}`.
-We can usually guide the model away from the worst footguns.
-The more deprecated or irrelevant baggage, the more likely it is to hallucinate itself into a corner with nonexistent libraries and functions.

-Even in Flutter, we managed to corner ourselves — this time into an inability to add routing.
-But it was manageable to escape without a full rewrite.

-Moving forward, we’re considering Svelte, Vue, or even React Native —
-if we can figure out how to make a Linux desktop build from it. 🙂

 ### No streaming response?

 Groq is fast enough that even reasoning models feel almost instantaneous.